 4. UAT Team Roles & Responsibilities

 Participants of a UAT team can vary from project to project.
-The entire UAT team will be responsible for coordinating the preparation of all test cases and its execution.
+The entire UAT team will be responsible for coordinating the preparation of all test cases and their execution.

 Our UAT team will ensure …